 The new Victorinox Swiss Army Alpnach Black Ice (ref.
-14733) automatic chronograph watch offers the boringly usual chronograph functionality, but thankfully comes equipped with an unusual bezel.
+14733) chronograph offers a boring dial with all the usual indicators and apertures that we normally see in ETA 7750-powered watches, but at least features a rather unusual bezel.

 The inner one, with a standard tachymeter scale on it, is fixed, while the outer (it features a 60-minute scale on it, as well as a glowing triangle at 12 hours) can be rotated like a bezel on a diving watch!

-Although the watch has official water resistance rating of only 100 meters and I wouldn’t advise you to use it for anything more serious than snorkeling, the twin-bezel system still looks like a very handy combination!
+Although the watch has an official water resistance rating of only 100 meters and I wouldn’t advise you to use it for anything more serious than snorkeling, the twin-bezel system still looks like a convenient combination!

 Also, I must admit that this “twin-bezel” model actually saves the watch from being extremely boring.

-Since the dial of the watch is colored in a very dark matte gray and the hands of the timekeeper are covered in white Superluminova, the new Victorinox Swiss Army Alpnach Black Ice Chronograph a characterized by a superb level of legibility both in broad daylight and in a total darkness of a moonless night.
+Since the dial is colored in a dark matte gray while the hands are covered in white Superluminova, the new Victorinox Swiss Army Alpnach Black Ice Chronograph a characterized by a superb level of legibility both in broad daylight and in the total darkness of a moonless night.

-Some people may grunt that the dial lacks the usual Arabic numerals that would be able to balance the watch by stealing some attention from the bezel, but in this particular case I am just glad that VSA’s designers decided to leave the face of the watch as it is: there is so much more air to breathe!
+Some people may grunt that the dial lacks the usual Arabic numerals that would be able to balance the watch by stealing some attention from the bezel, but in this particular case, I am just glad that VSA’s designers decided to leave the face as it is: there is so much more air to breathe!

 Photos: Victorinox Swiss Army

-Victorinox Swiss Army Alpnach Black Ice Chronograph automatic watch (ref.
+Victorinox Swiss Army Alpnach Black Ice Chronograph (ref.
 14733) specification

 Price: €1995 (MSRP)